calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

     * [Printed](https://bristoluniversitypress.co.uk/handbook-for-educational-professionals-the-bristol-guide-202021) £6.50
     * [Amazon Kindle](https://www.amazon.co.uk/Handbook-Education-Professionals-2020-21-ebook/dp/B08DYGBCHR/) £5

+* When/how is appropriate to search a student?
+* Is the school responsible for bullying outside the school premises?

 ### Problems with business process?

 If you feel the business process has treated you unfairly and you need further advice.
 This is what a union is for.
 Join one!